Code-Institute-Submissions/eHand/docs/testing.md

 ## User Login system and templates

 The login and register procedure worked smoothly.
-As a new user i was able to:
+As a new user I was able to:
 + Click register and fill in my details and click signup.
-+ A pop up modal confimed that i was sent an email which had a link i needed to click on
++ A pop-up modal confirmed that I was sent an email which had a link I needed to click on
-+ Once the email link was clicked on, i was returned to the eHand site, where i could click to verify my account.
++ Once the email link was clicked on, I was returned to the eHand site, where I could click to verify my account.
-+ A modal then informed me that my account had been provided and i could now log in.
++ A modal then informed me that my account had been provided and I could now log in.
 + I could now successfully sign in using my username and password entered during registration.

 Problems:
 I noticed a lag at times with confirmation emails.
-When they had not arrived straight away i checked in the sent items of the email account linked to eHand, and the emails were there, but they at times took up to 25 mins to arrive at their destination.
+When they had not arrived straight away I checked in the sent items of the email account linked to eHand, and the emails were there, but they at times took up to 25 mins to arrive at their destination.
-I am looking into this, to see if it is anything i can improve upon, as i feel it gives a very poor impression if an email is not delivered for so long.
+I am looking into this, to see if it is anything I can improve upon, as I feel it gives a very poor impression if an email is not delivered for so long.

 [Back to Index](#index)

 ### Allauth account base HTML testing

 Used to extend the base.html to the allauth templates, but provide a common, simpler style to them all.
-The html for this page is validated via the other templates in this section which extend this.
+The HTML for this page is validated via the other templates in this section which extend this.

 [Back to Index](#index)